Vinleii/Vinleii/README.md

 `LOADING : Etc... `

-> I may or may not be incredibly horrible at socializing online, but I'll int back if you decide to int with me!
+> I may be horrible at socializing online, but I'll int back!

-> Due to my amazing internet connection, I might disconnect from time to time.
+> I might disconnect from time to time

-> I'm always on a tight schedule, so I might leave in the most random moments.
+> I'm always on a tight schedule, so I might leave in the most random moments

 > If I don't reply to your whisps, that means I'm AFK.
 (Or maybe because you said something weird/innapropriate)

-_Also, for new players, feel free to ask me stuff about the game!
-Most people out there are just rlly rude to newbies so I don't mind helping :)_

  <p align="center">
 <img src="https://github.com/user-attachments/assets/4ea9af78-805b-448a-abaa-41b652bab843" width="400" height="400" border="10"/>